CommitmentWould an MGM resort be environmentally friendly

 Use of marijuana (weed), including but not limited to smoking, inhaling, ingesting, or using oils, lotions, or other transdermal introduction of, is prohibited at all MGM Resorts properties notwithstanding approval of recreational use in Nevada.
 State law prohibits use of marijuana in public places.
 Use of marijuana is also prohibited in guest rooms at all MGM Resorts properties in Nevada, consistent with the discretion afforded private property owners under the State law authorizing use of recreational marijuana in non-public places.
 And marijuana use continues to be prohibited at MGM Resorts properties outside Nevada.
 Notably, the vast majority of our guest rooms are non-smoking and therefore smoking of any substance in those rooms is prohibited.
 If marijuana in any form is observed, the property will take the necessary steps to ensure compliance with the law and Company policy.

 Please note that e-cigs, vapors, hookahs, marijuana etc. fall under our non-smoking policy.
-Cleaning fees will be applied to smoking in areas that are non-smoking.
+Cleaning fees of up to $1000 will be applied to smoking in areas that are non-smoking.
 We do have designated smoking areas throughout the casino, bars, and other areas.
 Contact a resort employee for location information regarding designated smoking areas.

 Check-in / Check-outWhat time is check-in / check-out?